NotAHero04/vvenc/README.md

+Small patches for compiling for Android (by using Termux for instance).

+Note that this encoder will **only accept raw YUV 4:2:0 video**!

 # Fraunhofer Versatile Video Encoder (VVenC)

 The Fraunhofer Versatile Video Encoder (VVenC) is a fast and efficient H.266/VVC encoder implementation with the following main features: